cartalyst/stripe/introduction/integration.md

 #### Model setup

-Add the `BillableTrait` to your model:
+Add the `BillableTrait` to your Eloquent model and make sure the model implements the `BillableInterface`:

 ```php
 use Cartalyst\Stripe\BillableTrait;